 Now that your financial planner knows your situation, it’s time to set your goals.
 Your Leon Financial professional knows that it’s important for you both to be on the same page and to talk through any assumptions or estimates.
 You’ll be able to share what’s most important to you.

-When your Leon Financial professional presents the financial planning recommendations to you, you will have the opportunity to provide feedback, ask questions and discuss adjustments to the plan, as you and your Leon Financial professional work together to finalize the steps you will take toward reaching your goals.
+When your Leon Financial Services professional presents the financial planning recommendations to you, you will have the opportunity to provide feedback, ask questions, and discuss adjustments to the plan, as you and your Leon Financial professional work together to finalize the steps you will take toward reaching your goals.
 It’s important for you to know the reasons for the recommendations, what assumptions and estimates your financial planner made, and when you will need to take action to implement your plan.

 Now it is time to put the plan into action.
 If your planning agreement includes implementation, then you will need to know what your financial planner will be doing and what you will be doing.
-For the areas that your financial planner is handling, your financial planner needs to identify potential actions, products and services, and then make recommendations.
+For the areas that your financial planner is handling, your financial planner needs to identify potential actions, products, and services, and then make recommendations.
 You’ll have the opportunity to talk to your Leon Financial professional about the recommendations before you make your selections.